lorul1/Spreedsheet-To-Non-Steam-Games/README.md

   <br>
 </h1>

-<h3 align="left"> Fill out The Template Spreadsheet, Then Run The Application.
-Quickly Import Hundreds of Non-Steam Games, DRM-Free Games, Fan-Made Games, Emulated Games, or Apps into your Steam Library!
+<h3 align="left"> Fill Out The Template Spreadsheet, Then Use This Application to Quickly Import Hundreds of Non-Steam Games, DRM-Free Games, Fan-Made Games, Emulated Games, or Apps into your Steam Library! ☕
 </h3>
 <hr>

 <h5 align="center">
 • This application is Free, Open Source, and Lightweight.
 It also supports both Windows and Linux! <br> <br>
-• This application does NOT install onto your Computer or Steam Deck. <br> (which means it does not hide ANY files deep into your system, and can be deleted in a few clicks) <br> <br>
+• This application is portable and NOT install onto your PC.
+No hidden files, and can be deleted in a few clicks <br> <br>
-• Great for backing up your Non-Steam Game Library in spreadsheet form. <br>
+• Great for backing up your Non-Steam Game shortcuts in spreadsheet form. <br> <br>
-(so you won't have to worry about loosing it, and adding the library back one by one) <br> <br>
-• Easliy share the EXACT same Non-Steam Game library across multiple devices by cloning and changing a completed spreadsheet. <br>
+• Easliy share the EXACT same Non-Steam Game shortcuts across multiple computers. <br>
-(ctrl+H  aka  "Find and replace" is your friend when it comes to editing a cloned spreadsheet for a diffrent devices game directories) <br> <br>
+(ctrl+H  aka  "Find and replace" is your friend when it comes to editing a cloned spreadsheet for a diffrent computers rom directories) <br> <br>
 </h5> <hr>

-## Where Do I Start / How do I Download
+## Where Do I Start / How do I Download ⬇
 Start by downloading and filling out the Template Spreadsheet.
 An example of a properly completed spreadsheet can be viewed below!

 • At this time you can not turn your already existing Non-Steam Game Library into a compatible spreadsheet. <br>
 • Do NOT generate your own spreadsheet from scratch and expect it to work.
 DOWNLOAD, EDIT, AND USE THE TEMPLATE ONE.<br>
-• DO NOT delete the first row and DO NOT delete or move ANY column when filling out the Template Spreadsheet.
+• DO NOT delete the first row, and DO NOT delete or move ANY column when filling out the Template Spreadsheet.
 You CAN resize the columns width for your convenience.<br>
 • Spreadsheets can be opened and editied with programs such as Microsoft Excel or (the free) Google Sheets. <br>
 • The Spreadsheet contains 22 Columns. <br>

-## How to Fill Out Each Column on The Template Spreadsheet
+## How to Fill Out Each Column on The Template Spreadsheet 📝

 The first row of the Template Spreadsheet will give you general information on what should live under each column.
 Expand an option below for more detailed info on each column:<br><br>
 Remeber: DO NOT delete the first row and DO NOT delete or move ANY column when filling out the Template Spreadsheet.<br>